Access Keys:

 Key Stage 3

-In Years 8-10 all pupils follow a programme in line with theNorthern Ireland(Revised) Curriculum.
+In Years 8-10 all pupils follow a programme in line with the Northern Ireland(Revised) Curriculum.
 At present pupils in Year 8 study Mathematics, English, French, Religious Studies, Physical Education, Science, History, Geography, Art, Home Economics, Music, Technology, ICT, Drama, Learning for Life and Work and Games.
 They also spend an induction period with their Form Teacher.
 Year 9 pupils study the same subjects but with the addition of Spanish.
 In Year 10, pupils learn Science in separate Physics, Chemistry and Biology classes and also benefit from the provision of a Careers period.
-Drama featured on the Year 10 curriculum (but not in Year 9) in 2013-14.
+Drama features on the Year 8 &10 curriculum.

 Key Stage 4